 EXPERIENCE: Mr. Parasnis has served as a member of our board of directors since March 2022.
-Since May 2022, Mr. Parasnis has served as Chief Executive officer of Typeface Inc., a company that provides enterprise AI solutions.
-From July 2015 to February 2022, Mr. Parasnis served as Chief Technology Officer of Adobe Inc., during which time Mr. Parasnis also held additional titles, including Executive Vice President from January 2016 to February 2022, Chief Strategy Officer from February 2020 to December 2020, and Chief Product Officer from December 2020 to February 2022.
+Since May 2022, Mr. Parasnis has served as Chief Executive Officer of Typeface Inc., a company that provides enterprise Al solutions.
+From July 2015 to February 2022, Mr. Parasnis served as Chief Technology Officer of Adobe Inc., or Adobe, during which time Mr. Parasnis also held additional titles, including Executive Vice President from January 2016 to February 2022, Chief Strategy Officer from February 2020 to December 2020, and Chief Product Officer from December 2020 to February 2022.
 Prior to joining Adobe, Mr. Parasnis served in executive level positions with Kony, Inc., Oracle Corporation and Microsoft Corporation.
+Mr. Parasnis also serves as a member of the board of directors of Schneider Electric SE, a French digital automation and energy management company traded on the Euronext (Paris) exchange.
 Mr. Parasnis holds a B.S. in Electronics & Telecommunications from the College of Engineering Pune in Pune, India and an Advanced Diploma in Computer Science from the National Institute of Information Technology.
 Mr. Parasnis was selected to serve on our board of directors because of his extensive technical, product, and operational expertise and his experience leading and growing a multi-product portfolio.